rchmura/vimeography/readme.txt

 == Frequently Asked Questions ==
 = Help!
 My theme doesn't look right! =

+First of all, don't worry!
+I promise you that we can get it looking right.
+This can be caused by a multitude of things, so try the following (in the order of appearance):

+* Try surrounding your Vimeography shortcode in `[raw][/raw]` tags.
+* Make sure that your Wordpress theme is not including multiple versions of jQuery and is using the latest version.
+* Make sure that your theme is calling the `wp_footer()` function so that all of the Vimeography stylesheets are printed.
-Okay, deep breath.
-More than likely, it is another plugin causing this issue.
-See if you can pinpoint which one by disabling your plugins, one by one, and really determining if you need it.
-If that task sounds daunting, try disabling plugins that are used for photo galleries, minifying scripts, widgets, or otherwise alter your blog's appearance.
+* Try disabling other plugins that are used for photo galleries, minifying scripts, widgets, or otherwise alter your blog's appearance, one by one, and really determining if you need it.

+= I'm getting an error: Vimeography error: the plugin did not retrieve data from the Vimeo API! connect() timed out! =

+This usually means that Vimeo is having some network issues.
+Follow @Vimeo on twitter for updates.
+If Vimeo is not reporting any issues, you'll need to contact your host and ask why you are unable to connect to Vimeo's IP address.
+It may be that your host has blocked server access via a firewall.

+= I'm having trouble installing a theme. =

+Try uploading the unzipped theme folder manually to `wp-content/uploads/vimeography-themes/[your-theme-name]`

+= How do I get the latest updates for my themes? =

+You can visit [http://vimeography.com/themes/update](http://vimeography.com/themes/update "vimeography.com/themes/update") to get the latest versions of any individual theme you've purchased.

 = Why don’t you support YouTub/MetaHall/Flacker/PreschoolHumor? =

-Like many other video professionals, we believe that Vimeo is a beautiful website complete with clean design, a supportive community and a straightforward API.
+Like many other video professionals, I believe that Vimeo is a beautiful website complete with clean design, a supportive community and a straightforward API.
 This makes Vimeo a great choice for professional looking portfolios.
-Yes, there are other crummier sites that may also do the job, but that’s like forcing down chicken nuggets for dinner when you could be having baked scallops and a caprese appetizer.
+Yes, there are other crummier sites that may also do the job, but that’s like forcing down squid nuggets for dinner when you could be having baked scallops and a caprese appetizer.
 Vimeo only; enough said.

 = How do I add my Vimeography gallery to a post or page? =